From Microsoft to Microslop to Linux: Why I Made the Switch

 But unlike Windows, on CachyOS I could actually fix my NVIDIA woes by following this thread on their forum.

 All I had to do was add the NVIDIA modules to mkinitcpio.
 One config change, a command to rebuild the initramfs, and problem solved.
+Intuitive?
+Not really, it should've been there from the start.
+Fixed for good?
+Yes.

-I also found a good native alternative to Ableton Live - Bitwig Studio, which bothered to release a native Linux Build.
+I also found a good native alternative to Ableton Live - Bitwig Studio, which has a native Linux Build.
+And thanks to the constant progress that was made with Pipewire, I'm getting audio latency on par with macOS, and lower than Windows.

+My workflow didn't even change that much, since Bitwig is made by ex-Ableton developers.
 As for my development tools, on Windows you already accept the fact that you WILL use WSL or docker, so realistically I just cut the broken middleman.

 Now compare that to the Windows fuckery above.

-What You're Signing Up For
+What I Signed Up For

 So what is the actual state of Linux in 2026, from my honest perspective?
+Well, I'll only comment on the categories that concern me since I don't like mentioning things I don't know much about.

 Web Browsing